thvlio/project-hunter-public/README.md

 In this research the problem of classifying projects into categories based on title and description was approached and techniques to solve the problem were investigated.
 The main technology used was NLP -- natural language processing.

-Also, results from the previous experiments were used.
-Mainly:
-- Using the project's title and description combined gave the best results;
-- Using fine-tuned pre-trained neural networks gave the best results;
-- To showcase the model's potential, the dataset should be as large and balanced as possible.

 ## Methodology

 First, an ample research was made to answer certain questions such as: